YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

 What do I do with the minimized design?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- check minimized design still fails, especially if not using `write_rtlil`
+First off, check the minimized design still fails.
+This is especially important
+if you're not using `write_rtlil` to output the minimized design.
+For example,
-- e.g. if you ran :ref:`bugpoint_script` below, then calling ``yosys -s
+if you ran :ref:`bugpoint_script` below, then calling ``yosys -s <failure.ys>
-  <failure.ys> min.v`` should still fail in the same way
+min.v`` should still fail in the same way.

 .. code-block:: yoscrypt
    :caption: example `bugpoint` minimizer